wakumaku/jsonshredder/README.md

     operation: extract       # add | extract, default: extract.
 Add appends new fields to the original structure.
     mappings:
       - path: user.data.age  # jmespath expression: https://jmespath.org/
-        path_out: age        # path to create with the value (or object) found in path
+        path_out: age        # (optional) path to create with the value (or object) found in path
-        type_out: string     # string | int | float, default: original value type.
+        type_out: string     # (optional) string | int | float, default: original value type.
 Can force conversions.
 Adds quotes when is string and try to convert to int/float.
-        default_null: 0      # default value when the path doesn't exist or the value is null
+        default_null: 0      # (optional) default value when the path doesn't exist or the value is null
 ```

 ### Forwarders